gandaldf/angular-input-decimal-separator/README.md

 # angular-input-decimal-separator
-Decimal separtor for input with masking
+Decimal separtor for input with masking.
+This is working based on the current culture used in the application.

-This module will automatically will do decimal separtor based on the current culture while user typing.
+This module automatically will do decimal separtor based on the current culture while user typing.

 Include the following module in your app.
 ```